odysseyhack/mvp-workshop/README.md

 ### Milestones Up Ahead

 #### Business & Product
-* Establish deversified and credible network of validators
+* __Establish deversified and credible network of validators__ - At least 9 validators consisted of governments, grid operators, universities in __the first three months__.
-* Form industry council for setting the proposed protocol standards of data
+* Form industry council for setting the proposed protocol standards of data - Include producers covering in total at least 50% of the industry market share in Europe in __the first three months__.
-* Media partnerships for wide adoption
-* EU / Government partnerships for setting up the proper incentives
+* EU / Government partnerships for setting up the proper incentives - Establishing a working group in __the first three months__, propose a strategy for incentives in __the first year__.

 #### Tech
 * PoA Beacon chain